Wang-Bioinformatics-Lab/qiime2_normalization_plugin/README.md

 You need to unzip the output.qza file, and get a folder with a lot of numbers and letters.

-Go to that folder and go to data folder in it.
+Go to that folder and go to data folder in it, you should see a file names feature-table.biom.

 Use this command to convert the biom file:
 ```